ladybug-tools/spider/gbxml-viewer/r12/gv-rep2/README.md

 ### Features

 * Identify and locate all surfaces individually
 	* Reports number of surfaces found
 	* Select surface by typing ID with smart search or by scrolling through list with cursor keys
 		* Selected surface is highlighted in the 3D model as fast as you can scroll
-	* For each surface you can toggle visibility, zoom in or delete
+	* For each surface you can toggle visibility, zoom in to selected surface or delete
 	* All available attribute data for each surface is displayable
 * Identify groups of surfaces by type
 	* Reports number of types found